7.5 Leaves of Absence and Faculty Teaching Relief

 Faculty members must apply to their department heads a reasonable time in advance (normally one year) and describe their proposals for the use of the sabbatical.
 In considering whether the request for sabbatical leave can be recommended to the dean, department heads must take into account the commitments for teaching and research in their departments.
 The final allocation of sabbaticals is made by the Provost.
 Awards for each applicant are on a no-loss, no-gain basis up to the maximum payment by MIT of half the academic year's salary.
 The objectives of the sabbatical can often be met by other leaves or by full-time employment on a grant or contract to the Institute.
 (See Section 7.4 Benefits for Faculty and Staff Members.)

-If conditions covered by the Family and Medical Leave Act of 1993 (FMLA) occur during sabbatical, the faculty member may request an FMLA leave and a suspension of the sabbatical for the period of FMLA leave.
-(See MIT Employment Policy Manual Section 4.8.3.)
+If conditions covered by the Paid Family and Medical Leave Act (PFMLA) or Family and Medical Leave Act (FMLA) occur during sabbatical, the faculty member may request a leave under the PFMLA and/or FMLA and a suspension of the sabbatical for the period of PFMLA/FMLA leave.
+(See Section 7.5.4).

 Eligible faculty members are expected to report their outside professional activities to their department heads annually, as described in Section 4.4 Conflict of Interest and 4.5 Outside Professional Activities.